 Why would you want to generate random IP addresses?

 In most cases, your IP address is static, meaning it doesn’t change upon reconnecting to the internet.
 This is convenient for regular users — but when it comes to data collection, it presents a problem: Anti-web scraping systems use web scraping bots’ IP addresses to add them to block lists and prevent the bots from accessing the given website.

-Data collection is crucial in a myriad of industries and use cases:
+Data parsing and collection is crucial in a myriad of industries and use cases:

 - It enhances business intelligence by providing reliable analytics.

 - It captures detailed price data for price aggregators.

 - It enables cybersecurity firms to perform cyber protection testing and research.

 - It allows SEO professionals to work with their metrics with high precision.

 Keeping the IP address unchanged hinders your data collection capacities, so you should try using random IPs instead.